ewush956/Programming-Paradigms-Project/readme.md

 ### Dependancies
-run `pip install matplotlib` For live plotting and final graph. run `pip install pytest` For running the test driver.
+Install `pip` on your machine if you have not already done so. run `pip install matplotlib` For live plotting and final graph. run `pip install pytest` (Only for running the test driver.)

 ### How to run the program
 run `python .\main.py` after installing required dependancies either locally or in a virtual environment.